 A preconditioner is held in the psb_prec_type data structure reported in figure 6.
 The psb_prec_type data type may contain a simple preconditioning matrix with the associated communication descriptor.
-The internal preconditioner is allocated appropriately with the dynamic type corresponding to the desired preconditioner.
+The values contained in the iprcparm and rprcparm define tha type of preconditioner along with all the parameters related to it; thus, iprcparm and rprcparm define how the other records have to be interpreted.
+This data structure is the basis of more complex preconditioning strategies, which are the subject of further research.